OpenVidu/openvidu.io-docs/docs/releases/index.md

 - The chat is better integrated now.
 - You can enlarge as many videos as you want, not just one.
 Available space will be automatically managed by the application for best fit.
 - Preview window for camera and mic selection has undergone many necessary fixes.
-Now it works fine in every OS and client supported by OpenVidu. openvidu-call-ionic (Ionic version of OpenVidu Call for mobile devices) now supports Ionic 4 and works fine in iOS.ready to
+Now it works fine in every OS and client supported by OpenVidu.
+[openvidu-call-ionic](https://openvidu.io/docs/demos/openvidu-call-ionic/){:target="_blank"} (Ionic version of OpenVidu Call for mobile devices) now supports Ionic 4 and works fine in iOS.ready to

 <br>

 #### BUG FIXES

 - For COMPOSED recording with video, when multiple screen sharing streams were being published it crashed.
 Now it doesn't.
 - For COMPOSED recordings with video, when stopping them immediatley after started, sometimes the generated video file would not be playable.
-Now in this cases failed status is set to this recordings, so you can take care of them properly.
+Now in this cases `failed` status is set to this recordings, so you can take care of them properly.
 - After manually stopping ALWAYS recordings (sessions that are automatically recorded once first publisher starts) in an ongoing session, now publishing a stream when no publishers are active in the session won't start automatically a new recording.
-- Active sessions retrieval now returns sessions created with REST API or server SDKs that have not received any client connection (before this fix they would not be returned until some user had connected to it)
+- Active sessions retrieval now returns sessions created with [REST API](https://openvidu.io/docs/reference-docs/REST-API/#get-apisessions){:target="_blank"} or server SDKs that have not received any client connection (before this fix they would not be returned until some user had connected to it)
-- Call Detail Record: recordingStopped event for INDIVIDUAL recordings wasn't updating their duration and size values (both properties had value 0)
+- [Call Detail Record](https://openvidu.io/docs/reference-docs/openvidu-server-cdr/){:target="_blank"}: `recordingStopped` event for INDIVIDUAL recordings wasn't updating their duration and size values (both properties had value 0)
-- streamPropertyChanged event was firing an exception in the browser for streams for which a user wasn't subscribed to.
+- *[streamPropertyChanged](https://openvidu.io/api/openvidu-browser/classes/streampropertychangedevent.html){:target="_blank"}* event was firing an exception in the browser for streams for which a user wasn't subscribed to.
-- Avoid 500 error when sending no body on POST operations of the REST API, such as POST /api/sessions
+- Avoid 500 error when sending no body on POST operations of the REST API, such as `POST /api/sessions`
 - Minor bug fixes in openvidu-java-client.

 <br>

-#### OpenVidu Pro
+#### OPENVIDU PRO

 We are excited to announce OpenVidu Pro: a commercial tier for OpenVidu platform.
 Check it out **[here](https://openvidu.io/docs/openvidu-pro/){:target="_blank"}**.